Updated on October 26, 2022

 Mermaid Popcorn Box.
 Turn a popcorn box into a mermaid-inspired creation.
 The perfect snack for a mermaid themed party!
 Halloween Popcorn Box Party 2017

 For the past several years I have participated in the annual Halloween Popcorn Box Party hosted by Laura Kelly.
 Some of your favorite bloggers come together to get creative and decorate a popcorn box for Halloween.
 Check out my previous year’s designs: washi tape pumpkin, candy corn, and monster eye popcorn boxes.
 These special boxes are perfect for a Halloween party or movie night at home.

 This post contains affiliate links.
-Your cost is the same, but a portion of your purchase will go to support this site and help keep the content free.
+If you purchase something through the link, I may receive a small commission at no extra charge to you.
 Please read my full disclosure policy here.
 Thank you to this year’s sponsors for sending us some supplies to use for our posts – World Market, Kunin Group, Udderly Smooth, Expressionery, Ellison/Sizzix, and Oriental Trading.

 - Popcorn Box

 - Purple Paint